weaveworks/libgitops/README.md

 ### The filtering framework - `pkg/filter`

 The filtering framework provides interfaces for `pkg/runtime.Object` filters and provides some basic filter implementations.
-These are used in conjunction with storages when running `Storage.Get` and `Storage.List` calls.
+These are used in conjunction with storages when running `Storage.Find` and `Storage.List` calls.

 There are two interfaces:

-- `ListFilter` describes a filter implementation that filters out objects from a given list.
+- `ListFilter` describes a filter implementation that filters out objects from a given list, like a UNIX pipe.
 - `ObjectFilter` describes a filter implementation returning a boolean for if a single given object is a match.

-There is an `ObjectToListFilter` helper provided for easily creating `ListFilter`s.
+There is an `ObjectToListFilter` helper provided for easily creating `ListFilter`s out of simpler `ObjectFilter`s.

 See the [`pkg/filter`](pkg/filter) package for details.